Summary of our market study

 Consumed for centuries in Asia, seaweed is gradually making its way into the European diet.
 In terms of volume, 74% of seaweed consumption is for human consumption, but it is also used in the cosmetics and pharmaceutical industries, and more marginally as a biofuel.
 Macroalgae (with sea lettuce in first place) make up the majority of the market, followed by microalgae used increasingly as dietary supplements (spirulina, chlorella).

-The seaweed market is booming, particularly in countries previously reluctant to consume this type of food, with growth set to continue at 6.9% a year until 2029.
-Production is still largely in Asia (over 90% of global production, compared with 1% in Europe).
+The seaweed market is booming, particularly in countries previously reluctant to consume this type of food, with growth set to continue at 6.9% per year until 2030.
+Production is still largely in Asia (over 90% of world production, compared with 1% in Europe).

-Although France is Europe's 2nd largest producer after Norway, it remains a small consumer, mainly of micro-algae as a food supplement.
+Although France is the 2nd largest producer in Europe after Norway, it remains a small consumer, mainly of micro-algae as a food supplement.
 Microalgae production is supported by a number of leading companies in the sector in Europe: Algae, whose sales have increased 4-fold over the last decade; AlgaWell and GreenSea, as well as more local companies (Bord à Bord and Marinoë in Brittany).

 The trend is upward for this still-under-exploited foodstuff, thanks to its therapeutic benefits (notably for cardiovascular disease) and its advantages for vegetarian and vegan diets.
 Seaweed is rich in protein and low in calories (around 20% protein on average, and up to 70% in the case of spirulina), making up for the intake normally provided by foods of animal origin.